opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 In :menuselection:`Services --> DHCPv6 --> [DMZ]` (and similar for the other interfaces) the DHCPv6 settings can be configured.
 Initially the dynamically acquired subnet including the interface id and the available range is shown.

-For most SOHO setups 256 clients per network zone will probably more than enough so we restrict the range for the DMZ to `aaaa:bbbb:cccc:9411::1` --> `aaaa:bbbb:cccc:9411::ff`
+Consider assigning a suitable address pool for DHCP client leases.
+The target range for the DMZ looks like
+this: `aaaa:bbbb:cccc:9411::1:0` --> `aaaa:bbbb:cccc:9411::1:ffff`.

 But wait!
 The prefix is dynamic.
 How to deal with that?